SuperFola/project-E/README.md

 # Project E

-Project E is a small Operating System (if we can say so) composed of a basic bootloader and of a simple kernel, capable of loading a given application an executing it.
+Project E is a small Operating System (if we can say so) composed of a basic bootloader and of a simple kernel, capable of execute shell commands.

 It was developped and tested under Lubuntu 18.04, on a x86_64 machine.